coddingtonbear/jirafs/readme.rst

     jirafs sync

+from within the folder ``jirafs`` created earlier.
 Running this command will do the following things:

 * Upload any assets in your folder that are not currently attached to this JIRA issue.